Micro-Credential in Strategies for Eliminating Health Inequities

 3 Credits, Fall Semester

-Health Disparities is designed to give students an in-depth understanding of the social determinants of health and how their ills and benefits are unequally distributed across society.
+Health Equity is designed to give students an in-depth understanding of the social determinants of health and how their ills and benefits are unequally distributed across society.
 We will cover differences in health status associated with race, ethnicity, immigrant status, education, income, disability, geographic location, gender, sexual orientation and gender identity.
 We will examine the multiple pathways through which these inequities are produced and reinforced, including structural and interpersonal discrimination and stigma.
 The course will provide historical and theoretical perspectives on health disparities and provide a critical examination of empiric research on explanatory pathways.
 We will also discuss methods for conducting research and intervening in disadvantaged communities.
 Students will have an opportunity to engage in work on a health disparities topic of their choosing.

 Instructor: Orom